Macuyiko/blog/content/2012/2012_05_attempt-at-making-javascripthtml5.md

 ###  The Genetic Algorithm

-To implement theÂ  [genetic algorithm](http://blog.macuyiko.com/2009/01/modern-genetic-and-other-algorithms_06.html), I used the "Mona Lisa"-painting genetic algorithm by [Nihilogic](http://www.nihilogic.dk/labs/evolving-images/)Â as a starting point.
+To implement the  [genetic algorithm](http://blog.macuyiko.com/2009/01/modern-genetic-and-other-algorithms_06.html), I used the "Mona Lisa"-painting genetic algorithm by [Nihilogic](http://www.nihilogic.dk/labs/evolving-images/) as a starting point.
 This algorithm implements a simple tournament-based genetic algorithm.
 As said earlier, each population member can be represented as a fixed size array of points denoting the position of the lines.

 Crossover is easy as well, as we can just take one half of the array defined by parent number one, and combine it with the second half of the array defined by parent number two.
 I say "half", but it's not necessary to split the two arrays neatly in half; the crossover point can be randomly chosen.